We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 The 20-gauge gun offers versatility, too, although it doesn’t match the 12 in terms of the heaviest payloads of shot it can handle.
-Twenty gauges do come with either 2 ¾ or 3-inch chambers.
+Twenty gauges do come with either 2¾- or 3-inch chambers.
 Twenty-gauge guns are slimmer and often lighter than 12s.
-The size and weight and the perception that they don’t kick as hard as 12s makes them popular with smaller-framed and young shooters.
+The size and weight and the perception that they don’t kick as hard as 12s make them popular with smaller-framed and young shooters.

 Either gauge may suit you, depending on exactly what you need a shotgun for.
 Here’s how they compare for various purposes:

 Deer can be taken with solid shotgun slugs, or with large buckshot pellets.
-A 12 gauge has the clear advantage with buckshot, because its larger hull holds more of the bulky pellets.
+The 12 gauge has a clear advantage with buckshot because its larger hull holds more of the bulky pellets.
 In fact, while a 12-gauge hull can hold buckshot as big as 000, 20 gauges are limited to #2 buck and smaller.

 The 12 gauge also holds an advantage with full-bore slugs; either the all-lead Foster style or slugs with attached wads for greater stability and accuracy.
 The larger diameter of the 12-gauge slug creates bigger wounds and better blood trails.
 With full-bore slugs, the 12 is the best choice, although they generate significantly more recoil than a 20-gauge slug will.

 When it comes to sabot slugs, which are bullets smaller than bore diameter encased in a breakaway plastic sleeve and intended for use in fully rifled slug guns, the gap between 12 and 20 narrows enough that the 20 becomes an excellent choice.
-Twenty-gauge sabot slugs have similar, flat (by low velocity shotgun slug standards) trajectories, hit hard enough to perform well on deer-size game, and they have much less recoil in a trimmer, lighter gun than do 12-gauge sabots.
+Twenty-gauge sabot slugs have similar, flat (by low-velocity shotgun slug standards) trajectories, hit hard enough to perform well on deer-sized game, and they have much less recoil in a trimmer, lighter gun than 12-gauge sabots do.

 While 12 gauges can kill to 50-plus yards with lead shot, they do so at the price of tremendous recoil.
 Twenty-gauge lead loads can take toms inside 40 yards, and do it in a lighter, slimmer shotgun while delivering a much softer kick to the shooter.

-Although 20-gauge guns are becoming increasingly popular for waterfowl hunting, when it comes to shooting steel shot, a 20 can’t touch a 12 gauge.
-Steel pellets are light and bulky, and even a 3-inch 20-gauge hull only holds an ounce of shot, and it can’t accommodate big pellets like BBs that goose hunters often choose.
-A 12 gauge, on the other hand, can hold payloads up to 1 ½ ounces of BBs in a 3 ½-inch hull, and 1 ¼ ounces in a 3-inch shell.
-Many hunters prefer high velocity shells for waterfowl, in the belief that extra speed makes up for the low density of steel.
-Twelve-gauge shells can be loaded up to 1600 fps and more.
-Increasing the velocity of 20 gauge loads to 1550 fps means lowering the payload to just 7/8 ounce.
-A twenty-gauge loaded with steel shot works well at close range over decoys, but for all-around waterfowling with steel, the 12 gauge is best.
+Although 20-gauge guns are becoming increasingly popular for waterfowl hunting, when it comes to shooting steel shot, a 20 can’t touch a 12-gauge.
+Steel pellets are light and bulky, and even a 3-inch, 20-gauge hull only holds an ounce of shot, and it can’t accommodate big pellets like BBs that goose hunters often choose.
+A 12-gauge, on the other hand, can hold payloads up to 1½ ounces of BBs in a 3½-inch hull, and 1¼ ounces in a 3-inch shell.
+Many hunters prefer high-velocity shells for waterfowl, in the belief that extra speed makes up for the low density of steel.
+Twelve-gauge shells can be loaded to shoot up to 1600 fps and more.
+Increasing the velocity of 20-gauge loads to 1550 fps means lowering the payload to just 7/8 ounce.
+A 20-gauge loaded with steel shot works well at close range over decoys, but for all-around waterfowling with steel, the 12-gauge is best.

 Bismuth shot, a popular, costlier alternative material, has superior ballistics to steel, and has the capability to improve 20-gauge performance on ducks and geese.
 You can choose pellets one size smaller than you would with steel when you shoot bismuth, and because there will be more of the smaller pellets per ounce, you increase pellet count.
 Although bismuth increases the effectiveness of the 20, they don’t make it the equal of the 12 at longer ranges.
 And the lighter-weight 20s themselves are harder to swing smoothly when ranges increase.